 2. Serve at the right temperature

 Just like tea or coffee, wine tastes better when served at the right temperature.
 Some of the more delicate floral aromas in fine wine are often subdued at extremely cool temperatures or burn out easily when the wine is overly warmed.
-Red wine tastes better when served at temperatures that are slightly below room temperature (53 °F – 69 °F) while white wine is better served from 44 °F – 57 °F. Sparkling wines, on the other hand, taste better at 38 °F – 45 °F.
+Red wine tastes better when served at temperatures that are slightly below room temperature (53 °F – 69 °F) while white wine is better served from 44 °F – 57 °F. Sparkling wines, on the other hand, taste better at 38 °F – 45 °F. Here are the best ways to store wine.

 3. Observe the wine bottle opening ritual

 Everyone can understand the logic of inserting a corkscrew into the bottle cork using a level arm and pulling out the cork.
 However, it’s the little details in the procedure that matter.
 First, cut the foil using a foil cutter, beginning from the top to make it visually appealing.
 Secondly, poke the cork slightly off the center to get a redial diameter of the worm.
 That way, the curlycue portion of the wine opener won’t tear the cork.
-Old wine corks are always brittle, so be extra careful to avoid breaking it apart.
+Old wine corks are always brittle, so be extra careful to avoid breaking them apart.
 Before you serve the wine, feel the aroma to ensure that there is no strange or unpleasant odor from the bottle.

 4. Decant red wine

 Decanting is a perfect way to improve the flavor of red wine.
 You can do that by simply pouring wine into a glass pitcher or decanter and let it rest for about 45 minutes.
 If you want to do it faster, use a wine aerator to decant your wine almost instantaneously.
 Decanting doesn’t harm any red wine, except for very old collections or white wine.
+If you enjoy drinking red wine, you might want to consider becoming a red wine club member so you always have a good bottle at home.

 5. Avoid overfilling